Liver cancer (Secondary)

 • Primary liver cancer cancer that starts in the liver.
 The most common type is hepatocellular carcinoma (HCC).

-• Secondary liver cancer – cancer cells from a primary cancer can spread from another part of the body through the bloodstream or lymph vessels to the liver.
+• Secondary liver cancer – cancer cells from a primary cancer have spread from another part of the body through the bloodstream or lymph vessels to the liver.
 It is much more common than primary liver cancer in Australia.

 Secondary cancers keep the name of the original cancer.
 For example, secondary liver cancer that started in the lung is called metastatic lung cancer.
 Because the cancer has spread, it is considered advanced cancer.